-After hundreds of hours of research, and ordering countless saunas, and documenting the entire process, I finally found out which sauna companies are truly full of shit, and which ones are legitimate.
+After hundreds of hours of research, and ordering countless saunas, and documenting the entire process, I finally found out which sauna companies are truly full of it, and which ones are legitimate.
 Despite the great marketing efforts of many, and the sales army of many of the most popular brands (willing to shove any and all information down your throat just to get you to buy), I finally found some infrared sauna companies that live up to the claims.